Skip to main content

 Do ZZ plants cause cancer?

 Although rumors have persisted over the years that the ZZ plant has carcinogenic effects, there is no scientific evidence whatsoever to support this claim.
 Think about it: If ZZ plants had been found to increase the risk of cancer, what are the chances they would still be widely available for purchase?
-It’s unclear how or where this rumor originated, but this misconception is just that — a misconception.
+The initial rumor was started on Facebook, but this misconception is just that — a misconception.
+Although the first post claimed that the World Health Organization (among other groups) had released evidence that the ZZ plant caused cancer, the WHO never published anything of the sort.
 There’s nothing to fear!
 ZZ plants do not cause cancer.

 Wearing gloves to care for ZZ plant